t4nm4y/code-explainer/readme.md

 I have provided the .env file as well with the `OPEN_API_KEY` for easy evaluation of my project.

+The summary report is also present in this repo.

 ## Extra features added
 - Analyse the code for any errors.